 University: University of Arizona

 Theoretical Orientation: Dr. Gallagher’s theoretical orientation is primarily cognitive-behavioral, utilizing Motivational Interviewing for early stages of change and CBT-based interventions and behavioral strategies for action stages of change.
-She has many years of experience in program evaluation, evidence-based practice implementation and professional supervision and training.
+She has experience in program evaluation, evidence-based practice implementation, and professional supervision and training.

 |SABRINA K. HITT, Ph.D.